Maine DOT deploys new sensor system to improve highway work zone safety

 MDOT has set up a Smart Work Zone System on a stretch of interstate between Gardiner and Topsham, where crews are preserving pavement.

-Sensors are placed on the highway two miles ahead of the work zone to measure traffic volume and speed data in real time, according to Mike Lenko, Maine Department of Transportation senior technician.
+Sensors are placed on the highway 2 miles ahead of the work zone to measure traffic volume and speed data in real time, according to Mike Lenko, MDOT senior technician.
 That data is not stored, according to MDOT.

-The sensors are spaced out every half mile before the work zone and communicate with message boards to display early warnings to drivers upcoming road work.
-It is a warning system to prevent panicked stops from drivers that could lead to an accident, Smith said.
+The sensors are spaced out every half mile before the work zone and communicate with message boards to display early warnings to drivers about upcoming road work.
+MDOT Senior Project Manager Shawn Smith said it is a warning system to prevent panicked stops from drivers that could lead to an accident.

-“We’ve been wanting to push [the Smart Work Zone System] out as kind of a pilot to see how it would work, and we thought this would be a great project based on the type of work [being done],” said MDOT senior project manager Shawn Smith.
+“We’ve been wanting to push [the Smart Work Zone System] out as kind of a pilot to see how it would work, and we thought this would be a great project based on the type of work [being done],” Smith said.

 The sensors also broadcast signals to GPS units that show slowed and stopped traffic status on roads.
 It is another tool for MDOT to use alongside the speed limit and caution signs typically seen on highway work zones.